You should keep your supporting documents for six years.

-You will need all your T slips.
-For example, you will need your T4, T3, T5, T5008, and RRSP deduction slips etc. Additional slips that you should have ready are tuition slips, child-care receipts, charitable donation, etc. If you use your home or vehicle for work and have a T2200 you compile your fuel receipts, insurance costs, maintenance costs, monthly lease costs, purchase invoice if you purchased a new vehicle in the year.
+You will need all your T-slips.
+For example, you will need your T4, T3, T5, T5008, and RRSP deduction slips etc. Additional slips you should have are tuition, child-care receipts, charitable donations, etc. If you use your home or vehicle for work and have a T2200, you compile your fuel receipts, insurance costs, maintenance costs, monthly lease costs, and purchase invoice if you purchased a new vehicle in the year.

 Remember to bring the last tax return that you have completed and your notice of assessment if you can find it.

-The best defense against an audit is to file your tax return every year and on time.
+The best defence against an audit is filing your tax return on time annually.
 Why give the CRA a reason to examine your tax situation?
 Get it done!

-If you file a GST/HST return, make sure the revenue on your business statement T2125 matches the revenue that is on the GST/HST return.
+If you file a GST/HST return, ensure the revenue on your business statement T2125 matches the revenue on the GST/HST return.

 A.M.I.
 CPA Professional Corporation can discuss with you more details on your personal taxes.